dk6688/FuseHibernate_MSSQL/README.md

 # FuseHibernate_MSSQL
-FUSE Hibernate integration with MS SQL
+FUSE ActiveMQ and Hibernate integration with MS SQL

 Intention of this project is to guide, setup of basic CRUD operations using Hibernate on FUSE 7.4 version with MSSQL server